-In August 2003, the Company entered into a Zero Cost Protective Collar arrangement with a financial institution to reduce the exposure associated with the 1.5 million shares of common stock of NPS received as part of the merger termination agreement with NPS Pharmaceuticals, Inc. ("NPS").
-By entering into this equity collar arrangement and taking into consideration the underlying put and call option strike prices, the terms are structured so that the Company's investment in NPS stock, when combined with the value of the Collar, should secure ultimate cash proceeds in the range of 85%-108% of the negotiated fair value per share of \$23.47 (representing a 4.85% discount off of the closing price of NPS common stock on the day before the collar was executed).
-The Collar is considered a derivative hedging instrument under SFAS No. 133 and as such, the Company periodically measures its fair value and recognizes the derivative as an asset or a liability.
-The change in fair value is recorded in other comprehensive income (See Note 2) or in the Statement of Operations depending on the portion of the derivative designated and effective as a hedge.
-As of September 30, 2004, the market value of NPS' common stock was \$21.78 per share.
-When the underlying shares become unrestricted and freely tradable, the Company is required to deliver to the financial institution as posted collateral, a corresponding number of shares of NPS common stock.
-During the quarter ended September 30, 2004, we sold and re-purchased 375,000 shares of common stock of NPS.
-The unrealized gain previously included in other comprehensive income prior to the sale and repurchase with respect to these shares aggregating \$163,000 for the guarter ended September 30, 2004, was recognized in the Statements of Operations and is included in "Other Income".
-The fair value of the Collar represents a receivable from the counterparty of \$847,000 at September 30, 2004.
-The change from June 30, 2004 in the time value component of the Collar represents a loss of \$882,000 for the quarter ended September 30, 2004, and was recorded as "Other Income" in the Statement of Operations.
-For the quarter ended September 30, 2003 there were no sales under the equity collar arrangement.
+In August 2003, the Company entered into a Zero Cost Protective Collar arrangement with a financial institution to reduce the exposure associated with the 1.5 million shares of common stock of NPS received as part of the merger termination agreement with NPS.
+By entering into this equity collar arrangement and taking into consideration the underlying put and call option strike prices, the terms are structured so that the Company's investment in NPS common stock, when combined with the value of the Collar, should secure ultimate cash proceeds in the range of 85%-108% of the negotiated fair value per share of \$23.47 (representing a 4.85% discount off of the closing price of NPS common stock on the day before the collar was executed).
 The Collar will mature in four separate three-month intervals from November 2004 through August 2005, at which time the Company will receive the proceeds from the sale of the securities.
-The amount due at each maturity date will be determined based on the market value of NPS' common stock on such maturity date.
+The amount due at each maturity date will be determined based on the market value of NPS common stock on such maturity date, as well as the value of the Collar.
 The contract requires the Company to maintain a minimum cash balance of \$30.0 million and additional collateral up to \$10.0 million (as defined) under certain circumstances with the financial institution.
 The strike prices of the put and call options are subject to certain adjustments in the event the Company receives a dividend from NPS.
+At the time of inception, the Collar was designated a derivative hedging instrument in accordance with SFAS 133 and as such, the Company periodically measures its fair value and recognizes the derivative as an asset or a liability.
+The change in fair value is recorded in other income in the condensed consolidated statements of operations.
+At September 30, 2004, the Company had a receivable from the financial institution of \$847,000.
+During the three months ended September 30, 2003, the Company recorded an unrealized loss of \$6.3 million as a component of other income (expense) representing the change in fair value of the Collar instrument.
+During the three months ended September 30, 2004 and 2003, the Company recorded an unrealized loss of \$882,000 and \$6.3 million, respectively, as a component of other income (expense) representing the change in fair value of the Collar.